Jacob Bridgeman betting profile: Sony Open in Hawaii - PGA TOUR

 Bridgeman's advanced stats and rankings

-- Around the greens, Bridgeman has posted a positive 0.232 Strokes Gained: Around-the-Green average in his past five starts.
+- Around the greens, Bridgeman has delivered a 0.232 Strokes Gained: Around-the-Green mark in his past five tournaments.

-- On the putting surfaces, Bridgeman has struggled with an average of -0.502 Strokes Gained: Putting over his last five tournaments, contributing to his overall -0.674 Strokes Gained: Total average.
+- On the greens, Bridgeman has posted a -0.502 Strokes Gained: Putting mark in his past five tournaments.

 All stats in this article are accurate for Bridgeman as of the start of the Sony Open in Hawaii.